-- Factor #1 Demonstrated experience working on humanitarian assistance activities, transition programs or democracy-building programs in the field, including providing both administrative operational support and the conceptualization, design and management of programs; - Factor #2 Demonstrated ability to operate operationally and independently in high visibility, high-pressure environments overseas in complex emergency or political crisis situations with minimal support; - Factor #3 Demonstrated experience interacting with U.S. government agencies, donor and international organizations, military personnel, and local counterparts on both the lowest and highest political, social, and economic levels; - Factor #4 Excellent communication, interpersonal, cross-cultural, negotiating and team building skills evidenced by the ability to maintain team morale and unity in a challenging security environment with the lack of usual infrastructure and amenities; - Factor #5 Demonstrated experience in using political analysis to inform programming strategies and objectives, especially in conflict-prone environments in the assigned country and/or region; - Factor #6 Demonstrated ability to oversee and monitor a non-Federal organization implementing an assistance activity under a Federal contract, grant, or cooperative agreement.
+- Factor #1 Demonstrated experience working on humanitarian assistance activities, stabilization or transition programming or democracy-building programs in the field, including the conceptualization, design and management of programs; - Factor #2 Demonstrated ability to operate independently in high visibility, high-pressure environments overseas in complex emergencies, ongoing or post-conflict areas or political crisis with minimal support; - Factor #3 Demonstrated experience interacting with U.S. government agencies, donor and international organizations, military personnel, and local counterparts on both the lowest and highest political, social, and economic levels; - Factor #4 Excellent communication, interpersonal, cross-cultural, negotiating and team building skills evidenced by the ability to maintain team morale and unity in a challenging security environment with the lack of usual infrastructure and amenities; - Factor #5 Demonstrated experience in using political analysis to inform programming strategies and objectives, especially in conflict-prone environments in the assigned country and/or region; and - Factor #6 Demonstrated ability to oversee and monitor a non-Federal organization implementing an assistance activity under a Federal contract, grant, or cooperative agreement.